 - One of the main complaints against the US releases of The Beatles albums between 1962 and 1966 was that Capitol added excessive reverb and echo to the original tracks.

 - A truly bizarre example with an element of subversion: Throbbing Gristle's "Convincing People" and "Spirits Flying" both use extremely long echo effects on Genesis P-Orridge's voice, set to the exact same volume as the main vocal line.

 - Jethro Tull is really good at this, particularly in such songs as "Pibroch(Cap In Hand)", "No Lullaby", and "Dark Ages".

 - Many, many black metal releases employ gratuitous reverb, often mostly natural, starting with the UK band Venom.

-- Phil Collins, or more specifically, Phil Collins' snare drum, is known for embodying this trope.
-He popularised what's known as "gated reverb", after all.
+- Phil Collins, or, more specifically, Phil Collins' snare drum, is known for embodying this trope.
+He popularized what's known as "gated reverb", after all.

 - My Morning Jacket is known for drenching Jim James' vocals in reverb.
 They once lampshaded this in a video promoting the album Z where his speaking voice was given a lot of reverb too.

 - The guitar intro to "Sorrow" by Pink Floyd sounds like it was recorded in an empty stadium.
 It was.